alwaysprep/bazel-flask-example/README.md

 Install Bazel
 ---
-If you don't have Bazel in your computer, you can install it from <a href='https://docs.bazel.build/versions/master/install.html'>here</a>.
+If you don't have Bazel in your computer, you can install it from <a target='_blank' href='https://docs.bazel.build/versions/master/install.html'>here</a>.

 Run
 ---